Harvesting Straw for Bee Skeps

 Rye straw growing in road ditch

 Just about any kind of straw will work for these decorative coiled bee skeps since they are not being used to actually house bees.
+As you can see in the above picture, highway construction is a good place to start looking for straw.

-Cathryn gathering straw for bee skeps.
+Cathryn gathering straw from a field for weaving bee skeps.

-Cathryn harvesting straw for rustic bee skeps
+Cathryn has harvested straw for rustic bee skeps

 If you were going to actually use them for keeping bees in, you would need to remove all the leaves and the top seed pod.